TharonWeighill/railsproject/spec.md

 - [x] Include at least one belongs_to relationship
 - [x] Include at least two has_many through relationships
 - [x] Include at least one many-to-many relationship
-- [] The "through" part of the has_many through includes at least one user submittable attribute, that is to say, some attribute other than its foreign keys that can be submitted by the app's user (attribute_name e.g. ingredients.quantity)
+- [] The "through" part of the has_many through includes at least one user submittable attribute, that is to say, some attribute other than its foreign keys that can be submitted by the app's user
 - [x] Include reasonable validations for simple model objects
 - [] Include a class level ActiveRecord scope method
 - [x] Include login